gobananaresearch/dex-ycb-toolkit/README.md

+# Forked from https://github.com/NVlabs/dex-ycb-toolkit and modified to meet some packages (scipy, etc..)

 # DexYCB Toolkit

 DexYCB Toolkit is a Python package that provides evaluation and visualization tools for the DexYCB dataset.
 The dataset and results were initially described in a CVPR 2021 paper: